Authored by the expert who managed and guided the team behind the Peru Property Pack

 Does a property price drop look likely in Peru as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Peru over the next 12 months is low, because the typical crash ingredients like collapsing credit, extreme valuations, or tightening rates are simply not present.
+As of early 2026, the likelihood of a meaningful property price decline in Peru over the next 12 months looks low, because the usual preconditions for a broad-based fall are not present at the same time.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Peru.